-"I know you enjoy prancing around like a colt, Beatrice, but Father doesn't want us dancing, and something about that man Salazar just doesn't feel right to me."
+"I know you enjoy prancing around like a colt, Beatrice, but Father doesn't want us dancing, and something about that man Salazar just doesn't feel right to me," Addie said, frowning.

 "Well, Adella, Mother would want us to dance!
 You know she would've taught the girls if she was still alive!"

 Addie looked around to the girls pleading faces.
 Bea with her hands on her hips, Clara remaining calm and patient, and Dezzy's eyes full of hope as she waited for her sister to say something.
 Ettie sitting on her bed with her eyebrows raised, Flora and Gertie standing with the little ones, Holly waiting expectantly, Isabella's round face pink with excitement, Julianna hanging onto Clara's skirt, and Katherine and Lenora sitting on the floor playing with a small wooden ball, unconcerned about the issue at hand.

 "All right.
 We can go back tonight.
 But if anything strange happens, we're coming back here for good."

 The girls squealed with excitement, and Dezzy threw her arms around Addie's shoulders, who hugged her back tentatively, unsure of how to respond to the sudden rush of affection from her little sister.
 As the day slowly ticked by, the girls whispered of returning to the silver forest and magical pavilion, unable to contain their longing to dance again.
 Dezzy noticed that time moved particularly slowly, now that she was excited for something, and when dinner was finally over, it was all she could do not to run back up to her bedroom.

 Salazar waited for them, making a deep bow as Dezzy passed.
 She blushed prettily, and turned away, hoping that her sisters were too busy dancing to notice.
 She glanced at him, and he caught her eye, making another small bow.
 After a night of wonderful, freeing dancing, the tired Ravenclaw sisters started to go back to their room.
 As she left, Salazar kissed the back of Dezzy's hand, and she could still feel it hours later, as she laid awake in her bed.

 Previous Chapter Next Chapter